-- 3.3.2.
+- A figure showing the habitats within the Habitat Creation Site is included in Figure 2. - 3.3.2.
 There are no internationally or nationally designated sites for nature conservation within the Habitat Creation Site.
 There are no HPI as recorded in the Priority Habitat Inventory within the Habitat Creation Site. - 3.3.3.
 Table 3-3 and Table 3-4 summarise the baseline conditions at the Habitat Creation Site.
 This is also detailed in the Biodiversity Metric 3.0 Calculation Tool (Tabs D-1 and E-1). - 3.3.4.
-These figures exclude 6.62ha that occurs within the TR3 Site boundary3 and 1.83ha of Rivers and Streams (comprising the River Ribble).
+These figures exclude 6.62ha that occurs within the TR3 Site boundary.
+This area is assumed to be cleared as part of the Proposed Programme of Works.
+Rivers and Streams (comprising the River Ribble), of 1.83ha, is also excluded.